-space for a voyage lasting more than three months.34 Conversely, the Ninth Circuit has held that an upward departure was unreasonable based on 180 aliens because it was not "substantially more than 100 aliens."35 The number of aliens involved includes relevant conduct under §1B1.3.
-Because §2L1.1 is listed in §3D1.2(d), the relevant conduct includes "all acts and omissions . . . that were part of the same course of conduct or common scheme or plan as the offense of conviction."
-Thus, a court may determine the number of aliens based on all related acts.
-For example, the Fifth Circuit upheld a 9-level enhancement (for transporting 100 or more aliens) in a case in which a commercial truck driver smuggled 134 aliens in his tractor-trailer during separate trips, even though only one trip with 74 aliens was alleged in the indictment.
-The district court had applied the 9-level enhancement under §2L1.1(b)(2) because it also accounted for the defendant's earlier transportation of approximately 60 additional aliens.
-Noting the numerous ways that conduct can be considered "relevant conduct" for sentencing and the specific relationship between §3D1.2(d) and §2L1.1, 39 the Fifth Circuit concluded that the district court did not clearly err when including the earlier transportation of approximately 60 aliens as relevant conduct as part of a "common scheme or plan": Ample evidence supports a conclusion that the two trips were part of a common scheme or plan.
-The same accomplices . . . were involved in both trips, and . . . testimony established the number of aliens transported during the first trip.
-Both trips were for the purpose of transporting aliens and were undertaken with the same modus operandi-unlawful aliens were loaded into [the defendant's] trailer The Guidelines['] requirement to establish a common scheme or plan is satisfied here because the offenses are substantially connected to each other by at least one common factor.
-Accordingly, the district court did not commit clear error in enhancing [the defendant's] sentences by nine levels under §2L1.1(b)(2)(C).40 United States v.
+32 Id. scheme, Application Note 7 provides that an upward departure may be warranted where the offense involved substantially more than 100 aliens.33 The Second Circuit has upheld an upward departure where nearly 300 aliens were packed into 800 square feet of cargo space for a voyage lasting more than three months.34 Conversely, the Ninth Circuit has held that an upward departure was unreasonable based on 180 aliens because it was not "substantially more than 100 aliens."35 The number of aliens involved includes relevant conduct under §1B1.3.
+Because §2L1.1 offenses are groupable under §3D1.2(d) (which covers guidelines that that rely on aggregate amounts to determine culpability), the relevant conduct includes "all acts and omissions . . . that were part of the same course of conduct or common scheme or plan as the offense of conviction,"36 often referred to as "expanded relevant conduct."
+Thus, a court may determine the number of aliens based on related acts beyond the offense of conviction.
+For example, the Fifth Circuit upheld a 9-level enhancement (for transporting 100 or more aliens) in a case in which a commercial truck driver smuggled 134 aliens in his tractortrailer during separate trips, even though only one trip with 74 aliens was alleged in the indictment.37 The district court had applied the 9-level enhancement under §2L1.1(b)(2) because it also accounted for the defendant's earlier transportation of approximately 60 additional aliens.38 The Fifth Circuit concluded that the district court did not clearly err when including the earlier transportation of approximately 60 aliens as relevant conduct as part of a "common scheme or plan" given that both trips involved the same accomplices, "were for the purpose of transporting aliens and were undertaken with the same modus operandi."39 3.
+Section 2L1.1(b)(3)-Prior Immigration Convictions If the defendant committed any part of the instant offense after sustaining (A) a conviction for a felony immigration and naturalization offense, increase by 2 levels; or (B) two (or more) convictions for felony immigration and naturalization offenses, each such conviction arising out of a separate prosecution, increase by 4 levels.
+40 This enhancement also implicates the calculation of criminal history under the guidelines.
+Application Note 2 instructs that "[p]rior felony conviction(s) resulting in an adjustment under subsection (b)(3) are also counted for purposes of determining criminal 33 USSG §2L1.1, comment. (n.7(C)).

+United States v.
 Moe, 65 F.3d 245, 250 (2d Cir.
 1995); see also United States v.
 Shan Wei Yu, 484 F.3d 979, 987-88 (8th Cir.
 2007) (affirming upward departure based on transporting 1,000 aliens).
 United States v.
 Nagra, 147 F.3d 875, 886 (9th Cir.
 1998).
-A previous version of Section 2L1.1(b)(2) provided a 2-, 4-, or 6-level increase in the Guidelines Manual applied at sentencing in Nagra.
-See USSG §2L1.1(b)(2) (Nov.
-1994).
-The court reasoned that the guideline's stated 6-level enhancement for more than 100 aliens would apply to 100-399 aliens based on its observation that the guideline's incremental enhancements relied on a geometric exponential of four.
-Nagra, 147 F.3d at 886.
-The specific offense characteristic was amended to its current structure in 1997 to provide a 3-, 6-, or 9-level increase based on the number of aliens.
-See USSG App.
-C, amend.
-543 (effective May 1, 1997).
 36 USSG §1B1.3(a)(2).